US Dollar Index Price Analysis: Pullbacks seen as buying opportunities

-DXY drifts lower after climbing as high as the 100.50 region on Wednesday, or new cycle tops.
+DXY sheds some ground following fresh cycle peaks past the 101.00 hurdle on Wednesday.

-Price action around the index continues to suggest further upside in the near term.
-That said, the next hurdle of note now emerges at the May 2020 high at 100.55 (May 14) followed by 100.86 (high April 24 2020).
-If the buying impetus persists, then the April 2020 peak at 100.93 could return to the investors’ radar.
+Price action around the index continues to suggest further upside in the near/medium terms.
+That said, if the YTD high at 101.03 is surpassed, then there are no resistance levels of significance until the 2020 peak at 102.99 recorded on March 20.

 DXY daily chart